saponvmware/saponvmware/_posts/2019-03-24-Benefits of virtualization of SAP.md

 ---
 title: Benefits of virtualization of SAP
-excerpt: "What are the benefits of running SAP on VMware"
+excerpt: "What are the benefits of running SAP on VMware?"
 header:
   teaser: ""
 category: [Blog]